All Episodes

 This is a sales pitch, excuse me, a sales pitch for growing, expanding, ever larger government.

-The definition of America's greatness, in his view, began with the expansion of government, social security, Medicare and Medicaid, transfer payments.
+The definition of America's greatness, in his view, began with the expansion of government, social security, Medicare and Medicaid, transfer payments, the redistribution of wealth.

 That's what he's saying.